etwk/blog/content/lists/books.md

 - [ ] War in 140 Characters: How Social Media Is Reshaping Conflict in the Twenty-First Century
 - [ ] How Propaganda Works (Jason Stanley)
 - [ ] How Democracies Die
+- [ ] It's OK to Be Angry About Capitalism #must
+- [ ] 桑和朵瑪：西藏離散社群的流動與社會韌性
+- [ ] Women on Porn: One hundred stories.
+One vital conversation #must

 ## Politics
 - [ ] Twilight of Democracy: The Seductive Lure of Authoritarianism #must
 - [ ] The Power of the Powerless
+- [ ] The Opium of the Intellectuals #bumingbai

 ## Economics
 - [ ] A Culture of Growth: The Origins of the Modern Economy